Camdyn gives me all I can handle in a rousing round of disc golf.

-We use a handicap system that keeps 10-year-olds who rarely play and 40-somethings who play nearly every day on a competitive plane.
+We use a handicap system that keeps 10-year-old kids who rarely play and 40-somethings who play nearly every day on a competitive plane.
 With two holes to go, though, I had a chance to clinch a victory with a very long putt.

 “I make this long one,” I said from about 25 yards away, “and I win.”